 - Connect gas pipe to unit using a backup wrench to avoid damaging gas controls. - Never purge a gas line into a combustion chamber.
 Never test for gas leaks with an open flame.
 Use a commercially available soap solution made specifically for the detection of leaks to check all connections.
 A fire or explosion may result causing property damage, personal injury or loss of life. - Use proper length of pipe to avoid stress on gas control manifold. - If a flexible connector is required or allowed by authority having jurisdiction, black iron pipe shall be installed at furnace gas valve and extend a minimum of 2 in.
-(51 mm) outside furnace casing. - If codes allow a flexible connector, always use a new connector.
-Do not use a connector which has previously serviced another gas appliance. - Check for gas leaks at the field-installed and factory-installed gas lines after all piping connections have been completed.
-Use a commercially available soap solution (or method specified by local codes and/or regulations).
+(51 mm) outside furnace casing. - If codes allow a flexible connector, always use a new connector. do not use a connector which has previously serviced another gas appliance. - 8.
+Check for gas leaks at the field-installed and factory-installed gas lines after all piping connections have been completed.
+Use a commercially available soap solution made specifically for the detection of leaks (or method specified by local codes and/or regulations).